 Moving to Tampines

 On 20 May 1990, Dunman began a new phase in its history at Tampines Street 45.
-It was a memorable event for the School as staff and students made their way to the new premises via the Mass Rapid Transit (MRT), cars, buses and road relay.
+It was a memorable event for the school as staff and students made their way to the new premises via the Mass Rapid Transit (MRT), cars, buses and road relay.
 Dunman was one of the earliest schools in the Tampines New Town.
-There were talks about changing the name of the School since it was no longer in the Haig Road/Dunman Road area.
-But the school leaders fought to keep the name as the School was not named after a road, but after the first Police Commissioner of Singapore.
-The School was eventually allowed to retain her name as Dunman Secondary School which meant that all former students would still have an alma mater, and the School would still have recourse to establish ties with a big pool of people who had first received their education in Dunman since her earliest years.
+Discussions took place about changing the school’s name because it was no longer in the Haig Road/Dunman Road area.
+However, the school leaders fought to keep the name as the school had not been named after a road but rather after the first Police Commissioner of Singapore.
+The school was eventually allowed to retain its name which meant that all former students would still have an alma mater, and the school would still have recourse to establish ties with the big pool of people who had received their education at Dunman since its earliest years.

 On 3 April 1993, Dunman was officially declared open by Mr Sidek Saniff, Minister of State for Education and a Member of Parliament for Eunos GRC.
-Mr Sidek Saniff used to be a member of staff of the school in her founding years.
+Mr Sidek Saniff used to be a member of the school staff in its founding years.

 Focusing on Character Development: The ‘5Ds’

+The school continued to progress and establish itself as a reputable institution in the East.
+It was during this time that the school’s beliefs and aspirations were formalised after the school’s vision and mission as well as its values, known as the ‘5Ds,’ came into being.
+Discipline, Diligence, Determination, Discernment and Duty became the values that guided the staff and students in all they did.
+In 1993, the leadership torch was passed to Mr Tng Kim Guan who was appointed to serve as the school’s eighth Principal.
 The focus on character and leadership development continued.
-With the aim of character development and instilling the values of the ‘5Ds’, a comprehensive Pastoral Care and Career Guidance (PCCG) programme was put in place, which is still in practice today.
+With the aim of character development and instilling the values of the ‘5Ds’, a comprehensive Pastoral Care and Career Guidance (PCCG) programme was put in place, and is still in effect today.
 The ‘5Ds’ were further crystallised into the Dunman Creed in 1993 which spelt out the desired outcomes for a Dunmanite.
-To continue to signal the importance of the ‘5Ds’, the Distinctive Dunmanite Award was given out for the first time in 1995 to recognise outstanding and all-rounded Dunmanites who are good role-models to their peers.
+To continue to signal the importance of the ‘5Ds’, the Distinctive Dunmanite Award was given out for the first time in 1995 to recognise outstanding and all-rounded Dunmanites who were good role-models to their peers.

 A second statue to show the special bond between teacher and student was erected in the school’s garden in 1996.
-The form and substance was created by the Art Teacher, Mr Dzulkifli b Mohd Akbar.
-A special dedication was composed by Ms Hasnah Abdullah, a clerical officer with the school.
+Art teacher, Mr Dzulkifli b Mohd Akbar created the form and substance of the statue.
+Ms Hasnah Abdullah, a clerical officer with the school, composed a special dedication.

 Developing the Arts

-In 1996, Mrs Chua Siew Eng became Dunman’s 9th Principal, and an old boy of the School, Mr Gan Chin Huat, took over as the 10th Principal in 1997.
-This change in school leadership came as the School entered the new millennium.
+In 1996, Mrs Chua Siew Eng became Dunman’s ninth Principal, and an old boy of the School, Mr Gan Chin Huat, took over as the 10th Principal in 1997.
+This change in school leadership came as the school entered the new millennium.

-Soaring to Greater Heights: Growing a Legacy
+The New Millennium - Soaring to Greater Heights: Growing a Legacy

 Meeting the Challenges of the Future

 The new millennium marked a period of change.
 It was an exciting time in the education sector.
-The shift to a Knowledge Based Economy led the Ministry of Education to launch the vision of "Thinking Schools, Learning Nation" (TSLN).
-This vision describes a nation of thinking and committed citizens capable of meeting the challenges of the future, and an education system geared to the needs of the 21st century.
+The shift to a Knowledge Based Economy led the Ministry of Education to launch the vision of ‘Thinking Schools, Learning Nation’ (TSLN).
+This vision describes a nation of thinking and committed citizens capable of meeting the challenges of the future, and an education system geared towards the needs of the 21st century.

-As the demands of a changing and increasingly globalized world will be very different, Dunman understood that a good legacy to leave to the students would be developing them to be future-ready while rooted in sound values.
-In addition, the profile of her students has also changed over the years.
+As the demands of a changing and increasingly globalized world will be very different in the future, Dunman understood that a good legacy to leave to the students would be developing them to be future-ready while also rooted in sound values.
+In addition, the profiles of its students have changed over the years.

 In 1999, another milestone was reached when Dunman became a single session school.

-In 2000, Mrs Edelweis Neo was appointed to helm the school as her 11th Principal.
+In 2000, Mrs Edelweis Neo was appointed to lead the school as its 11th Principal.

 Moving towards Organisational Excellence

 The new millennium also ushered in a period of organisational excellence for Dunman.
-By this time, the school has shown notable achievements in many diverse areas.
-From those pioneering years, Dunman Secondary School has since developed her distinct culture and strengths, went on to achieve Autonomous Status in 2000, and was awarded the Singapore Quality Class in 2001.
+By this time, the school had shown notable achievements in many diverse areas.
+Dunman has since developed its distinct culture and strengths achieved Autonomous Status in 2000, and was awarded the Singapore Quality Class in 2001.

 Strengthening Culture of Thinking and Innovation

-To better meet the needs, abilities and aspirations of her students, Dunman needed to innovate.
-A strong culture of thinking and innovation among staff and students was encouraged, and a 6th ‘D’, Daring, was added to the school values in 2001 to inspire students to be creative, innovative and to take risks.
+To better meet the needs, abilities and aspirations of its students, Dunman needed to innovate.
+A strong culture of thinking and innovation among staff and students was encouraged, and a six ‘D’, Daring, was added to the school values in 2001 to inspire students to be creative, be innovative and take risks.

-It was also the time when the school carved out her strength in the Sciences.
+It was also the time when the school carved out its strength in the sciences.
 In 2001, Dunman opened the Life Sciences Training and Research Centre.
-Currently, Dunman serves as the East Zone Centre of Excellence for Innovations in Science with the mission to uplift the learning of her students and those of the schools in the East.
+Currently, Dunman serves as the East Zone Centre of Excellence for Innovations in Science with the mission of uplifting the learning of its students and those of the schools in the East.

-There was also greater emphasis on forging partnerships with the community and corporate institutions.
-In 2001, collaboration with partners was extended with the adoption of All Saints’ Home.
-The school also teamed up with Singapore Airlines as her corporate partner.
+Greater emphasis was also placed on forging partnerships with the community and corporate institutions.
+In 2001, collaboration with partners was extended with the adoption of the All Saints’ Home.
+The school also teamed up with Singapore Airlines as its corporate partner.

 Providing Quality Education for all Dunmanities

 2007 was a watershed year for Dunman.
 During that year, in recognition for its exemplary school processes and practices, Dunman received the School Distinction Award.
-To move ahead, the School also undertook a review and rebranding exercise.
-The School Badge was changed.
-The school also streamlined the values into ‘5Ds’ again.
-From 2007, the ‘5Ds’ refer to Discernment, Discipline, Daring, Determination and Duty.
-2007 was also the year Dunman underwent upgrading of its premises under the Programme for Rebuilding and IMproving Existing schools (PRIME).
+To move ahead, the school also undertook a review and rebranding exercise.
+The school badge was changed.
+The school also streamlined the values in the ‘5Ds’ again.
+They are Discernment, Discipline, Daring, Determination and Duty.
+2007, was also the year Dunman underwent the upgrading of its premises under the Programme for Rebuilding and IMproving Existing schools (PRIME).

-Building on its earlier efforts to holistically develop the student, the school came up with the DARE Framework in 2008 to guide the school in nurturing the students in the cognitive, social, moral, physical, and aesthetics areas.
-The DARE Framework was ahead of its time, and up till today, is used to anchor the School’s programmes.
+Building on its earlier efforts to holistically develop the student, the school came up with the DARE Framework in 2008 to guide the school in nurturing students in the cognitive, social, moral, physical, and aesthetics areas.
+The DARE Framework was ahead of its time, and up to today, is used to anchor the school’s programmes.

-Dunman’s commitment to bring out the best in her students by catering to different needs was acknowledged when it received the inaugural Lee Hsien Loong Award for Innovation in the Normal Course in 2009.
+Dunman’s commitment to bringing out the best in its students by catering to their various needs was acknowledged when it received the inaugural Lee Hsien Loong Award for Innovation in the Normal Course in 2009.

-As part of a holistic education, the School encouraged the Co-Curricular Activities to flourish for the development of the students.
-Dunman carved out a reputation as a powerhouse in the area of sports.
-In 2010, the School celebrated a double victory with both the B Division Boys’ and Girls’ Basketball Teams sweeping the National Championships.
-The Volleyball Girls’ Team also made its mark in the national scene with the B Girls’ National titles in 2010 and 2013.
+As part of a holistic education, the school encouraged Co-Curricular Activities to flourish for the development of the students.
+Dunman particularly carved out a reputation as a powerhouse in the area of sports.
+In 2010, the school celebrated a double victory with the B Division Boys’ and Girls’ Basketball teams, both sweeping the National Championships.
+The Volleyball Girls’ team also made its mark on the national scene with B Division Girls’ national titles in 2010 and 2013.